umee-network/docs/docs/governance/community-dao/overview.md

 ****

 Six reviewers will help monitor the community’s needs and make recommendations to the lead in order to solicit the most effective contributions from the community.
-The reviewers will work together to evaluate submissions efficiently and assign rewards.
+The reviewers will work together alongside the lead to evaluate submissions efficiently and assign rewards.
 Reviewers will audit each others' recommendations and propose adjustments when necessary to ensure that rewards are being assigned fairly and there are no signs of incompetence or abuse.

 :::

-::: tab The Observer (1)
+::: tab Observer (1)

-### The Observer (1)
+### Observer (1)

 ****